openwfm/wrf-sfire-docs/docs/clusters_guide.md

 <!---
 `df –h` will show you the storage arrays and how much space is available.
 There are different types of "empty" space in linux so it may say there is plenty of space in `df –h` yet the array is full.
 -->

+## File Transfer

+### On Linux or Mac

+On a Linux or Mac computer, you can use file transfer utilities, which are a part of the system, to transfer files between the clusters and your computer.
+[Rsync](https://en.wikipedia.org/wiki/Rsync) is recommended.
+Typing `man rsync` should give you the manual for the system you are on.
+Rsync can transfer file trees recursively and resume a transfer which was interrupted.

+### Windows

+On Windows, you need to install an addidional application.
+There include, e.g., FileZilla.

+### From a Website

+### From Github

+### Dropbox

+### Globus

 ## Requesting Information about the Environment